AndersDeath/diary2/000-current.md

 # 29 October - Tuesday  - Gündoğan - 30 day of immigration

-Today is day of Turkey
+Today is day of Turkey.
+Ataturk and red flags are everywhere.